 Map for Rethymno Region Sites

-Find here the interactive Rethymno Map with the sites that I believe you should visit while you are in Rethymno Crete.
+Find here the interactive Rethymno Map with the best sites to visit in Rethymno Crete.

 Top Things to Do in Rethymno Town

 Rethymno, just like Chania, is separated into the old and modern parts of the town.
 The Old Town of Rethymno has many Venetian and Ottoman-era monuments and is one of the best-preserved Venetian towns in Greece.
-The town was lucky and has never suffered an earthquake and they also escaped with few damages from the heavy bombardment in WWII.
+The town never suffered an earthquake and they also escaped with little damage from the heavy bombardment in WWII.

 Being a university town, you will also notice a lot of young people swarming the cafes and the squares, especially if you are visiting during summer.